30 Spring Break Activities and Events in Connecticut

-Although Mother Nature sometimes has a few tricks up her sleeve, signs of spring are really and truly spreading across Connecticut.
-You know what that means?
-Spring Break is coming soon, and your kiddos will be home with you for a few days to a whole week or perhaps more.
-From Hartford to Greenwich to Middletown to Mystic, more sun means different things to do that will break up the routine and help you and the kids make some new memories.
+Spring break is coming soon to Connecticut, and the kiddos will be home for a few days to a whole week or perhaps more.
+From kid-friendly events in Hartford and Bridgeport to Middletown and Mystic, more sun means different things to do that will break up the routine and help you and the kids make some new memories.
 Find more inspiration in our Spring Fun Guide for Connecticut Kids.

 RELATED: Connecticut Day Trips Guide

 Enjoy the gorgeous daffodils at Laurel Ridge Farm.
 Photo by Ally Noel